Bagas Kaffa

-Amiruddin Bagas Kaffa Arrizqi (born 16 January 2002) is an Indonesian professional footballer who plays as a right-back for Liga 2 club Barito Putera.
+Amiruddin Bagas Kaffa Arrizqi (born 16 January 2002) is an Indonesian professional footballer who plays as a right-back for Championship club Semen Padang.

 Club career

 Barito Putera

 At a young age, he has already had the opportunity to play for PS Barito Putera.
 Bagas Kaffa agreed a contract with Barito Putera in 2019.
 Even his contract was extended until 2023.
 He is determined to win a position as a regular player at Laskar Antasari.
 Bagas Kaffa made his first-team debut on 6 March 2020 as a starting in a match against Bali United where he played the full 90 minutes as a right back.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 On 27 September 2021, Bagas Kaffa provided an assist for Aleksandar Rakić in a 0–2 win over PSM Makassar.
 On 19 November, Bagas Kaffa scored his first league goal for Barito Putera in a 4–1 win over Persiraja Banda Aceh.
 Bagas Kaffa's impressive performance made him enter the Best XI of 2021–22 Liga 1.
 Throughout the season, he recorded 32 appearances, scored 1 goal and 4 assists.

 Ahead of the 2022–23 season, Bagas Kaffa was linked with a move to Persija Jakarta, but he eventually stayed at the club.
 Despite this, he became a regular starter for Barito Putera under Rahmad Darmawan, and saw an improvement in his performances for the side.
 Bagas Kaffa scored his first goal of the season for Laskar Antasari on 29 September 2022, a last-minute effort in a match against Persik Kediri to equalise 2–2.
 On 24 December, Bagas Kaffa provided an assist for his compatriot Rafael Silva in a 0–3 win against Persita Tangerang at Maguwoharjo Stadium.
 Bagas Kaffa was fixed in the starting eleven throughout the season, playing almost the same number of games between the right-back and the right-midfield.
 His stable performance earned him a call-up to the Indonesia U23 which will be prepared to play in the upcoming 2023 Southeast Asian Games.